gokulpch/amazon-eks-local-clusters-outposts/eksctl/README.md

 ## Outpost Configuration
 - Deploys the control plane on a specific AWS Outpost (ARN specified)
-- Uses m5.large instances for the control plane nodes
+- Uses m5.large instances for the control plane nodes - change this accordingly based on the capacity available
 - Configurable: uses the smallest available instance type on the Outpost if not specified

 ## Node Group Configuration
-- Defines one node group named "att-ng"
+- Defines one node group named "local-eks-ng"
-- Uses m5.large instances for worker nodes
+- Uses m5.large instances for worker nodes - change this accordingly based on the capacity available
 - Sets `privateNetworking: true` to ensure nodes have only private IP addresses

 ## Important Deployment Note